inko-lang/website/source/news/inko-progress-report-august-2019.html.md

 If you would like to support the development of Inko, please [donate to Inko on Open Collective][open-collective].
-If you would like to donate via other means, please send an Email to <mailto:yorick@yorickpeterse.com>.
+If you would like to donate via other means, please contact us through Email or GitHub.

 [july-report]: /news/inko-progress-report-july-2019/
 [mr75]: https://gitlab.com/inko-lang/inko/merge_requests/75